sartak/keyboard/README.md

-I use the [Canary layout](https://github.com/Apsu/Canary) on a [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) with Kailh chocs.
+I use the [Canary layout](https://github.com/Apsu/Canary) on a homemade [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) with Kailh chocs.
 I use the lightest switches I can find, currently pinks (20±10gf).
 I do a lot of programming in vim.
-For gaming I use other devices. :)
+For gaming, I… use other devices. :)

 I use chords heavily to type entire words (see below!), inspired by steno.
-For example, combo'ing `c+n+d` types the word `consider` with a trailing space.
-Typing a word-chord also makes the following punctuation smarter.
-For example typing a `.` will delete the chord's trailing space, add the period, add a new trailing space, and turn on sticky shift for the next letter.
-Typing `,` is similar but doesn't enable sticky shift.
+For example, combo'ing `c+n+d` together types the word `consider`, along with a trailing space.
+Chording a word also makes the following punctuation smarter.
+For example typing a `.` will delete the chord's trailing space, add the period and a new trailing space, and turn on sticky shift for the next letter.
+Typing `,` is similar but doesn't enable the sticky shift.
 I achieve this with a "sentence" layer that most chords enable and most other characters disable.

-I choose to not use homerow mods since they wouldn't work well with word-chords.
+For modifiers, I choose to not use homerow mods since they wouldn't work well with word-chords.
 Instead, I hold a letter, symbol, or number key for just an extra moment (200ms) to emit the ⌘-modified character.
 The space and backspace keys act as shift and ctrl when held with another key.
 Space and backspace also join together for hyper (which I use as an application switcher).
 For the very few uses of alt that I need, I have dedicated keys (a combo for alt-backspace to delete a word, a handful of characters on the symbol layer, etc).

 I'm considering adding a third thumb key to each hand because I really would benefit from a repeat key and rearranging some of the other keys, e.g. to not require a 200ms hold for tab.